Kraktoos/kraktoos-site/src/posts/distro-to-start-with.md

 ---
-title: '"What Linux distro should I start with?"'
+title: '"Which Linux distro should I start with?"'
 date: 2023-03-07
 description: "After being asked so many times, it's finally time for me to address this question."
 ---